 Estes Park, Colorado – Home of the Stanley Hotel.
-This hotel is the inspiration behind Stephen Kings Novel the Shinning.
-They embrace this with the Shinning Ball and a Murder Mystery Dinner during the Month of October.
+This hotel is the inspiration behind Stephen Kings Novel the shining.
+They embrace this with the Shinning Ball and a Murder Mystery Dinner during the month of October.

 Louisville, Kentucky – Practically the Louisville Zoo.
 Each section of the zoo is transformed into a different theme, from Disney’s Frozen and Pirates of the Caribbean to the Wizard of Oz.

 New Orleans, Louisiana – The home of Voodoo is a hot spot around Halloween!
 Make sure to take in their All Hallows Eve celebration along with their Voodoo Music and Arts Festival.